 Where a parent has neither paid ISS for a school lunch nor provided a packed lunch, the school may provide the pupil with a basic ‘snack pack’ lunch as an emergency measure.
 The school may invoice the parent a charge equivalent to a school meal for this service.

 Montpelier school office sells school book bags and school writing pens but does not charge VAT for these.

 The Headteacher, Strategic Development Committee or Governing Body may levy charges for miscellaneous services up to the cost of providing such services, e.g. photocopying at their discretion.

 Where non-chargeable (see above for exceptions) education is provided during a residential visit, then the parents of a pupil who is eligible for Pupil Premium Grant or free school meals will be eligible for a discounted remission of any charges that would otherwise be payable in respect of board or lodgings.
 This will be in the amount of 25% for pupils eligible for Pupil Premium Grant and 50% for pupils in receipt of free school meals.
 (The discount for pupils eligible for pupil premium has been suspended for academic year 2022/23 due to financial constraints.
 It will be reviewed next year.)
 Families of eligible pupils will need to notify the school if they would like this discount to be applied.
 Discounts can only usually be applied before the school pays the initial invoice for deposits.
 This is because the school needs to know the overall cost of the trip and numbers attending before paying the initial invoice.

 The policy has been produced in accordance with Department of Education (DfE) Guidance, Charging for School Activities, May 2018.

 This document was ratified by the Strategic Development Committee in November 2022.
-It will next be reviewed in line with DfE guidance in Autumn 2022.
+It will next be reviewed in line with DfE guidance in Autumn 2023.